osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 In OMF applications, type definitions and their representations in PI Server are immutable; that is, you cannot change the properties of a type after is has been sent to the Relay's ingress endpoint.
 The same is true for instances of these types (assets and containers), and linkage between them.
-Once you create concrete instances of these types and link them together by sending container and data messages to the Relay's ingress endpoint, you cannot redefine them.
+After you create instances of these types and link them together by sending container and data messages to the Relay's ingress endpoint, you cannot redefine them.

-After the OMF application has been developed and deployed, the only changed data that are expected by ingress is the values of your timeseries data – values sent to the container(s) in data messages.
+After the OMF application has been developed and deployed, the only modified data that is expected to be ingested is the values of your timeseries data; that is, values that are sent to the container(s) in data messages.

-Only in error situations, when Relay loses its cache, type, asset and container, and their linkage information should be resent to the Relay.
-To recover from this, you can send this meta information every time your application restarts, having that NO changes were made to these definitions and instantiations.
+Only when an error occurs, such as when the Relay loses its cache, type, asset and container, or their linkage information, should data be resent to the Relay.
+To recover from errors, send metadata information every time your application restarts, making sure that no changes were made to the definitions and instantiations.

-As a developer, you will have to deal with changes in the types, structures of your assets in AF, etc.
+As a developer, you will have to deal with changes in the types and structures of your assets in AF and elsewhere.
-To be able to perform such changes, you need to understand how to properly cleanup your development environment, and when cleanups are required.
+To manage such changes, you must understand how to properly clean up your development environment, and when cleanup is required.

-As a rule of thumb, you need to perform a cleanup:
+As a rule of thumb, you should perform a cleanup:

-* Change was made to a type (basically – any change):
+* When changes were made to a type (basically – any change):

   * You modified a name or description of the type or one of its properties
   * You added, removed, renamed a property
   * You changed a type of a property (i.e. from number to string, etc.)

-* Change was made to a container
+* When changes were made to a container

   * You redefined container typeid to another dynamic type

-* Change was made to a data (except of data values that you send to containerids):
+* When changes were made to a data (except that of data values that you send to containerids):

   * You redefined asset typeid to another static type
   * You changed anything that you previously sent in the "__LINK" object